b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Essay Race Priesthood.md

 In the [source document](https://www.churchofjesuschrist.org/study/manual/gospel-topics-essays/race-and-the-priesthood?lang=eng&id=p9#p9) for this paragraph, you'll find footnotes 10, 11, and 12.
 Each of those are citations for contemporary writings, to rationalize this awful idea of religious justification for servitude in the 18th & 19th centuries.
 What this paragraph does not mention, though, are the scriptural Standard Works accounts that also promulgate this idea.
 To me, this further weakens the explanation that "Early Utah Mormonism was just as racist as the rest of America in those decades!" *Why are 18th & 19th century views in scriptures, translated from ancient writings?*

 Reminding us that "slavery was soon abolished" makes me want to see a timeline for when it was instated, and then abolished.
 How soon is "soon?"
-The "restriction on priesthood ordinations remained," so I'm not sure if we should really count this one as a win. *That's the whole premise of this essay*&mdash; justifying why this happened in the first place.
+The "restriction on priesthood ordinations remained," so I'm not sure if we should really count this one as a win. *That's the whole premise of this essay*— justifying why this happened in the first place.

 &nbsp;